Do I Need a Passport?

 Do I Need to Avoid Hurricane Season?

-Hurricanes are no strangers to Puerto Rico, even though the island has not suffered a Category 4 or 5 storm since the 1930s.
-Hurricane Georges in 1998 did some damage, but it was the only storm that directly hit the island in the past 60 years.
-Still, a downgraded tropical storm can ruin your vacation just as effectively as a hurricane.
+Hurricanes are no strangers to Puerto Rico.
+And a downgraded tropical storm can ruin your vacation just as effectively as a hurricane.
 If you’re planning a vacation during this season, make sure to check with the following resources for up-to-the-minute forecasts:

 - The National Weather Service’s Climate Prediction Center provides online statistics and predictions.

 - The Weather Channel offers daily, weekly, and monthly data on every city it covers.
 You can also call 1-800-WEATHER to hear about up-to-date conditions ($0.95 per call).

 Should I Rent a Car?

 Most major national car rental companies have offices on the island, along with many local agencies.
 The highways are well paved and generally easy to navigate.
 But before you book your rental, consider the following: